 You know what’s truly amazing to me about music?
 You can feel an emotion, transfer that emotion to movement in your fingers, which transfers it to sound in the air.
 The sound moves through the air, hits someone’s eardrum, and is transferred to an emotion they feel.
 You can literally transfer an emotion you have to another person.
 That’s amazing to me.
 That’s why they say music is the language of emotion.
+By playing piano expressively you can literally change someone’s emotional state.

 Once you learn the notes of a song, there are really only three elements you can change: dynamics, articulation, and tempo.
 Try messing with these three aspects, and experiment with different ways of playing with them.
 Seriously, you can learn a lot by just messing around.